aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells/pptxsaveoptions/setexportviewtype/_index.md

 ## PptxSaveOptions::SetExportViewType method

-Gets and sets the display type when exporting to Excel.
+Gets and sets the display type when exporting to PowerPoint.
 The default exporting type is working as printing.

 ```cpp
 void Aspose::Cells::PptxSaveOptions::SetExportViewType(SlideViewType value)